psygo/algorithms/algorithms.md

 \end{align*}
 \]

-I've also implemented a less clever search which only halfs the search interval every time it gets closer to the target.
+I've also implemented a less clever search - and an Erlang Table Generator - which only halfs the search interval every time it gets closer to the target.
 This seems to be a better implementation actually, since it's much less computationally expensive, and it also doesn't have convergence problems due to a learning rate.